-The arm is not straight where it joins the shoulder, you have to be careful not to go down the arm.
+The arm is not straight where it joins the shoulder, so you have to be careful not to go down the arm.
 Feel your way around the edge of the shoulder until you find the end of the bone.
-This point you will also use for the next measurement.
+You will also use this point for the next measurement.

 Measure around your bicep above the elbow.

 Measured from the same starting point on your neck as you measured the shoulder length.
 The measurement goes to your waist.
-If you need to make adjustment to the front of the bodice you will surely need to adjust the back also.
+If you need to make adjustments to the front of the bodice, you will surely need to adjust the back also.

 Measure the distance between both apexes of the bust.
-It’s an important number because darts should point to the bust apexes.
+This is an important number because darts should point to the bust apexes.

 The bust height is measured from the shoulder at the base of the neck vertically to the bust apex.

 Measure along the side of the hip, from the waist to the hips.
-Can be very different from person to person.
+This measurement can vary significantly from person to person.